akashbu/Webbackend-Project4/README.md

     - this is a lookup table for valid words
     - imported from the official Wordle JSON
     - this includes the secret_words (in contrast to the official Wordle JSON that does not include the secret words in its valid words list)
+-  `client`
+    - this is to store and retrieve client URLs.
+The items in the table show:
+    - primary key id
+    - client name
+    - client url

 ### User Authentication Routes
 #### Registering a new user